GLFos/NLP-Academic-AI/README.md

 Citation generation for quick, easy citations in both MLA and APA formats.
 The user is prompted for each section of a citation, which is then formatted correctly and given in the desired style.

+Pinpointing keywords throughout a document to nail central themes.

 **Planned:**
 Automatic citation for with the use of links.
 This will come as we expand more into HTML integration.